yihui/yihui.org/content/en/2017-04-14-some-facts-about-jeff-leek.md

 - @bcaffo: Jeff Leek can fit a regression line with one point.
 And get a variance.

+- @mjfrigaard0: Jeff Leek once won a Kaggle competition, but was disqualified for using his abacus.

+- @mjfrigaard: Git commits to Jeff Leek.

+- @mjfrigaard: Jeff Leek can lift the curse of dimensionality by merely glancing at your data.

+- @clarkfitzg: All P-values computed by Jeff Leek are significant.

 I'm looking forward to yet more facts.

 ![More](https://slides.yihui.name/gif/dog-reach.gif)